What Determines Life Expectancy? - Pt. 2

 According to Sinclair's Harvard research, epigenetic changes are key to ageing and they can be influenced by lifestyle interventions.

-LIFESTYLE AND LONGEVITY
+LIFESTYLE AND LIFESPAN

 Okinawa woman elderly dancing in traditional clothing.